-H-GAC's Transportation Policy Council (TPC) is anticipated to consider the amendment to the 2021-2024 Transportation Improvement Program (TIP) for approval on May 28, 2021
+H-GAC's Transportation Policy Council (TPC) approved the amendments to the 2021-2024 Transportation Improvement Program (TIP) on June 25, 2021.

 The 2045 RTP covers a planning period of 2019 through 2045 and contains a list of projects fiscally constrained by estimates of reasonably available revenues.
 The complete 2045 RTP is available online at http://2045rtp.com/default.aspx.